Last updated on November 13th, 2023 at 14:18

 Grind your beans just as you are about to use them.

 Now you are ready to start brewing.
 Add your water to the water chamber of your percolator.
 This water chamber.
-Ensure that you are adhering to the 1:12 coffee to water ratio so it is not too weak or too strong.
+Make sure that you are adhering to the 1:12 coffee to water ratio, so your coffee is not too weak or too strong.

 Now add the tube and coffee chamber.